randomguy001001/eac-docker/README.md

   This will first pull up `winecfg`, then install winetricks, install dotnet20, dotnet40 and vcrun2008 and finally install EAC.
   - Don't install mono or gecko.
   - When `winecfg` opens, select the Drives menu, click Add, `D:` and click OK.
 Next edit the path to `/cdrom`, click Show Advanced and select `Type: CD-ROM`.
 Click OK.
   - Then the script continues its job.
 You will have to interact with the installations, just check `Accept...` on all and install.
+Click `Restart Later` after the .NET 4.0 setup completes.
 Once you get to the EAC installation, in the final step UNCHECK `Run Eac` and click finish.
 Now EAC is installed for all your containers and drives!

 ## Usage